 - Physical buttons over touch controls

-Quite like their all-caps model name, the JBL Club One are big for a pair of wireless over-ears.
+The JBL Club One are big for a pair of wireless over-ears.
 But they wear their heft well and the design has a slight retro feel to it.

 Clamping force is tight, though not to the point where the headphones become unbearable.
-You’ll certainly notice them, and if you prefer a lighter touch then perhaps these aren’t for you.
+You’ll certainly notice them, and if you prefer a lighter touch then perhaps these headphones aren’t for you.

-Those who aren’t in favour of touch controls will relish the feedback of physical buttons which are divided across the two earcups.
+Those who aren’t in favour of touch controls will relish the feedback of physical buttons divided across the two earcups.
 On the left are the power, Bluetooth pairing and the Ambient Aware buttons, while on the right there are the playback/volume controls, along with a USB-C connection.

-It’s a layout that risks being busy, but the buttons are well spaced out, responsive and where playback is concerned, you can tell which-is-which thanks to raised buttons.
+The buttons are well spaced out, responsive and where playback is concerned, you can tell which-is-which thanks to raised buttons.
 There’s also enough space for a dual aux input so you can plug a cable in on either side.

 Another rather neat design touch is that the driver housing inside the earpad is covered by a clear piece of plastic, so you can see the custom 40mm orange graphene drivers.
 Is it needed?
 No, but does it add to their appeal?
-I’d say very much so.
+I’d say so.

 - 23 hours of battery life